 Sometimes people continue to struggle to communicate even after getting hearing aids.
 In particular, noisy places, such as restaurants and social gatherings can remain frustrating.
-Research tell us that people with hearing loss can understand spoken communication better by learning how to use visual cues.
+Research tells us that people with hearing loss can understand spoken communication better by learning how to use visual cues.
 Learning how to interpret these clues is a skill that can be learned, practiced and honed.

 Speechreading: The Basics is a four-class course which teaches people how to “read” what others are saying by lipreading and watching their body language and facial expressions.
 Taught by an audiologist, this course offers the opportunity to improve your understanding of spoken communications in a fun and interactive setting.
 It is also an excellent opportunity to interact with others who are also dealing with hearing loss.